Not Sticking to Vaccine Schedule May Harm Kids

 In a 2010 Reuters survey, it was revealed that more than one in ten parents across the U.S. do not stick to the recommended vaccine schedule.

-According to the authors from the Oregon Health Authority and the U.S. Centers for Disease Control and Prevention (CDC), Delaying or avoiding shots through alternative schedules have known risks; such as increasing the amount of time babies are susceptible to certain diseases.
+According to the authors from the Oregon Health Authority and the U.S. Centers for Disease Control and Prevention (CDC), Delaying or avoiding shots through alternative schedules has known risks; such as increasing the amount of time babies are susceptible to certain diseases.

-“These limiter parents are gambling with the health of their children; parents should be able to make medical choices but I pray they will make the best choices, and not following the schedule is the wrong choice,” says Steve Robison from the Oregon Immunization Program and the lead author in the study .
+“These limiter parents are gambling with the health of their children; parents should be able to make medical choices but I pray they will make the best choices, and not following the schedule is the wrong choice,” says Steve Robison from the Oregon Immunization Program and the lead author in the study.

-Tags:
+Tags: Vaccine schedule

-Posted in: | Comments Off
+Posted in: Simon Bukai | Comments Off